source-stream/airport-app-data/README.md

 **PLEASE DO NOT TRY AND PUSH YOUR CODE INTO THIS REPOSITORY.** This project is merely a location to hold the test data and description of the test.

-Preferably you will submit your code via a public repository you own e.g. yor own Github or Bitbucket account.
+Preferably you will submit your code via a public repository you own e.g. your own Github or Bitbucket account.
 However, you may also submit your code via email or file sharing mechanism - e.g. Dropbox - using an archive, such as zip file or tarball (please consider the size of the file before emailing).